What do you need to know? What can you do?

 - Sleep is way more important than Facebook or Netflix!
 Most individuals are sleep deprived and engage in media far after their body has given them the signal to go to sleep.
 This can cause a significant reduction in your immune system’s ability to fight off infections.
 Lack of sleep can also affect how fast you recover from illness.

-- Make sure your vitamin D3 levels are optimal for fighting viral infections.
-Vitamin D3, because of its fatty acid complex, is good at fighting enveloped viruses like the coronavirus.
+- Make sure that your vitamin D3 levels are optimal.
+Vitamin D3, because of its fatty acid complex, has been shown to aid in cellular immune support.
 We recommend starting Vitamin D3 immediately for the cold and flu season at 1,000 to 5,000 IU per day depending on your blood test findings.
 Many individuals need a much higher dose due to genetic mutations and poor absorption, but these factors would need to be evaluated before using higher dosages.

 - Consider having blood work done to evaluate your current level of immunity.
 A basic blood panel can help you determine if your immune system is running optimally.
 This typically includes a Complete Blood Count with Differential and Platelets, 25-OH Vitamin D3, Immunoglobulins Panel, and other markers that can aid in the ability for your body to make immune cells.
 Consult your doctor about ordering lab work.